Morgan Stanley rates trading head leaves amid strategic shift

-NEW YORK Jan 6 Morgan Stanley's former global head of rates trading, Edward Glenn Hadden, said he has left the bank to pursue another opportunity after a change in strategic direction.
+NEW YORK Morgan Stanley's (MS.N) former global head of rates trading, Edward Glenn Hadden, said he has left the bank to pursue another opportunity after a change in strategic direction.

 In an interview on Monday, Hadden said he decided to leave after Morgan Stanley's management changed plans for the business, and after his former boss, Ken de Regt, left in May.